Victim impact statements

 My bike was stolen from outside the house while I was recovering from Covid.
 The theft added to my sense of disorientation.
 I was particularly attached to my mint green Dawes Duchess and miss riding it!

 I was crestfallen to find that my bike had been stolen, my daily cycle is one of the few things I look forward to during lockdown.
 It kept me fit and improved my mental wellbeing, and I won’t be able to afford a replacement because of financial hardship during the pandemic.

 Having my brand new bike stolen has really shaken me, not in a feeling unsafe way but a way that people will try and do anything to steal prize possessions of things you love.
 As a consequence I will never leave my bike locked up in a public place.
 This has really restricted how I can ride, for example I would now never ride to the shops or the gym for fear of having my bike stolen.
-I had to replace my bike with a second hand bike as I couldn’t afford to buy another brand new bike but it doesn’t feel the same which is a massive shame.
+I had to replace my bike with a second hand bike as I couldn’t afford to buy another brand new bike.

 I love cycling.
 I’ve been at it since I was five.
 It keeps me sane and it helps me lose weight when I can’t run.

 Having my bike stolen deprived me of my stress relief and affected my health.

 My bike I have owned and cared for for 39 years was stolen from a lamppost in Fitzrovia.

 The thief probably saw it as a quick way to get home whereas I have lost a dear old friend that I have known most of my life.
 Irreplaceable.

 It was devastating to get off from work and find my bike gone.
 This 2nd bike was a replacement bike for one stolen earlier and it hurts in many places.
 A big chunk of my salary went to it and now I can’t afford a new bike yet again.
 Very sad it discourages me from cycling again in London.